 How To Maintain Good Nutrition with ALS

 When diagnosed with ALS, patients or caregivers need to monitor the deterioration of chewing and swallowing functions.
-As those living with the condition develop facial weakness and fatigue, they can become discouraged from eating sufficient food enough times a day to maintain their health.
+As those living with the condition develop facial weakness and fatigue, they can become discouraged from eating sufficient food enough times a day to maintain their health and nutrition.
 In this case, caregivers can use multiple strategies to keep mealtime as comfortable as possible, including:

 - Using plate guards and modified utensils to facilitate food scooping.